llahellec/de-spotify/README.md

 ### Rate Limiting & API Policies

-- **Respect Rate Limits**: All scripts include built-in delays between requests. **Do not disable or reduce these delays** — they exist to respect the terms of service of external APIs and websites.
+- **Respect Rate Limits**: All scripts include built-in generous delays between requests. **Do not disable or reduce these delays** — they exist to respect the terms of service of external APIs and websites.
 - **API Terms of Service**: When using the Discogs API, you must comply with their [Terms of Service](https://www.discogs.com/developers/#page:home,header:home-general-information).
 Obtain your own API credentials.
 - **YouTube ToS**: Downloading from YouTube may violate their Terms of Service.
 Use at your own risk.
 - **Be a Good Citizen**: Excessive scraping can harm services and lead to IP bans.
 The default delays (3-6 seconds between downloads) are designed to be respectful.